What Are the Rules for Drivers at a Red Light or Stop Sign?

 While you might be tempted to simply go along with what everyone else is doing, it is best to stick to the rules of the road to help limit the risk of an accident or serious injuries.

 We will also address some red light and stop sign traffic safety rules that you might find helpful in the following article.
-However, if you were recently involved in an accident at an intersection, have any additional concerns, or are confused by the following content, the Little Rock car accident lawyers at McMath Woods P.A. can help answer any question you may have.
+However, if you were recently involved in a car accident at an intersection, McMath Woods P.A. can help answer any question you may have.

 Red Light Rules